 What is a Technology Blog?

 Tech blogs are an interesting blend of topics.
 Often they will include news, politics, and finance.
 Many tech blogs can be seen as the “male version” of a lifestyle blog.
-And although lifestyle blogs (both male and female) are known for covering things like fashion, grooming, travel, decor, and other lifestyle trends, they share the common denominator of being blogs that appeal to a broad range of people, from all walks of life.
+And although lifestyle blogs (both male and female) are known for covering things like fashion (see the best fashion blogs), grooming, travel (read more about best travel blogs), decor (see the best interior design blogs), and other lifestyle trends, they share the common denominator of being blogs that appeal to a broad range of people, from all walks of life.

 Blogging about technology means you get to choose a niche within this niche and focus on a specific type of tech.
 Tech blogs are all about gadgets, accessories, electronics (consumer and otherwise), Nanotech, information technology, innovation, and breakthroughs in research and science.